kyu08/fzf-make/doc/README-fr.md

 </div>

 # 🛠️ Fonctionnalitées
-- Selectionner et éxecuter une cible make avec fuzzy-finder
+- Select and execute a make target or pnpm scripts using fuzzy-finder with a preview window by running `fzf-make`!
-- Execute last executed target(By running `fzf-make --repeat` without any arguments.)
+- Execute the last executed command(By running `fzf-make --repeat`.)
-- Historique des commandes
+- Command history
-- Supporte les instructions `include`
+- [make] Support `include` directive
-- **(dévelopement planifié)** Support pnpm, yarn, npm, etc.
+-Support make, pnpm. **Scheduled to be developed: yarn, npm.**
-- **(dévelopement planifié)** Supporte un fichier de configuration
+- **(Scheduled to be developed)** Support config file

 # 👓 Pré-requis
 - **(If you install fzf-make via a package manager other than Homebrew)** [bat](https://github.com/sharkdp/bat)